JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 of rabbits and wolves are both constant 1.

 Now that we have solving ODEs as just a layer, we can add it anywhere.
-For example, the multilayer perceptron is written in Flux as
+For example, the multilayer perceptron is written in Flux.jl as

 ```julia
 m = Chain(